Loading...

 Portion Control

 Start by reducing the portion size of the palak paneer and millet you consume.
-Smaller portions can help moderate the glucose response.
+Smaller portions will help in moderating blood sugar levels.

 Include Healthy Fats